grantcolley/blazor-solution-setup/README.md

             app.UseAuthorization();

-            // additional code removed for simplicity
+            // additional code not shown for berevity...
         }
 ```